-In the absence of an incidentspecific cost share agreement, costs for Alaska wildfires will be apportioned using the default methodology described in Section VI.A.2 above and the special cases identified below.VIIAlaska Master Agreement

-For more details on the cost apportionment billing process, reference Section of this Operating Plan and Exhibit D of the Master Agreement.
+In the absence of an incident-specific cost share agreement, costs for Alaska wildfires will be apportioned using the default methodology described in Section VI.A.2 above and the special cases identified below.
+For more details on the cost apportionment billing process, reference Section VII of this Operating Plan and Exhibit D of the Alaska Master Agreement.

 Incident Cost Apportionment Special Cases

 Cost Apportionment for Escaped Prescribed Fires